MiaMiya/tweet_classification/reports/README.md

 >
 > Answer:

-Due to time constraint and complexity of our model we have selected not to use W&B. We were not able to run a training loop with more than 1 epochs and have not had the opportunity to play with other parameters such as learning rate even after greatly reducing the amount of data.
-We would have implemented logging and creation of the loss graph, where we have the loss is in the y-axis and epochs on the x-axis, which will give us a visual understanding of how the training is progressing.
+Due to time constraints and the complexity of our model, we have selected not to use W&B. We were not able to run a training loop with more than 1 epoch and have not had the opportunity to play with other parameters such as learning rate even after greatly reducing the amount of data.
+We would have implemented logging and creation of the loss graph, where we have the loss on the y-axis and epochs on the x-axis, which will give us a visual understanding of how the training is progressing.
 We would also save other metrics such as accuracy, this will give us a numerical understanding of how well the model is performing.
 To further evaluate our model it would also be beneficial to have a validation set included in our loss plot to see and compare loss for training and validation set which will insure our model is not overfitting.
-We could also save some random sampled tweets in our training set such we could take a look at how the input would look like and make sure they still make sense.
-With W&B we could also compare performance of different models, currently we are only using BERT-base-uncased we would then be able to compare with BERTweet-base using accuracy or other metrics.
+We could also save some randomly sampled tweets in our training set such we could take a look at how the input would look and make sure they still make sense.
+With W&B we could also compare the performance of different models, currently, we are only using BERT-base-uncased we would then be able to compare with BERTweet-base using accuracy or other metrics.

 ### Question 15